fgrehm/blog/_drafts/thoughts-on-btrfs-or-why-lxc-clone-will-be-the-next-big-thing-on-vagrant-lxc.md

 So can you guess what does that mean for vagrant-lxc?
 Basically even faster container creation times as you probably noticed that `lxc-clone` + BTRFS snapshotting was pretty fast (under 1 second).
-It also means support for container [snapshots](https://github.com/fgrehm/vagrant-lxc/issues/32) should be easier to implement while keeping disk usage low.
+It also means support for container [snapshots](https://github.com/fgrehm/vagrant-lxc/issues/32) should be easier to implement while keeping disk usage pretty low.

 ## Coming up

-One of the things I wanted to do after released the last vagrant-lxc version was understand about lxc surroundings and improving

-Postponed internal refactorings until networking issues are solved

-What about cloning on a EXT4 partition?

-I'm really experimenting with BTRFS and I have no idea how it behaves on the wild, the upcoming vagrant-lxc 0.4.0 will reflect that and will probably ship with some experimental support for it.
+I've only done some initial experiments with BTRFS and I have no idea how it behaves on the wild but I'm willing to add some experimental support for `lxc-clone` in a future vagrant-lxc version.
 I'm not really sure how that will look like but on the spirit of eating my own dog food I'll create a BTRFS partition on my physical HD to see how it goes.

-need to wait for new boxes, link to btrfs friendly issue